adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-directory-structure.md

 ├── start
 │   ├── kernel.ts
 │   └── routes.ts
+├── .env
 ├── .adonisrc.json
-├── .editorconfig
-├── .env
-├── .env.example
-├── .eslintignore
-├── .eslintrc.json
-├── .gitignore
 ├── ace
+├── ace-manifest.json
+├── env.ts
+├── package-lock.json
 ├── package.json
 ├── server.ts
-├── tsconfig.json
+└── tsconfig.json
 ```

 ## The Project Root
 The root of the project has all the necessary config/meta files to setup the development workspace.
-Let's skim through the list of files and their purpose.
+Let's go through the folder structure and understand the purpose of every file/directory.

 #### tsconfig.json
 The `tsconfig.json` contains the configuration for the [TypeScript compiler](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 This file must exist in order for AdonisJS to compile your code to JavaScript.
-Also, your text editor may use this same file for features like intellisense, auto imports and error detection.
+Also, your text editor may use this same file for features like intellisense, auto imports, error detection and so on.

-#### .eslintrc.json and .eslintignore
-These files are created to lint your TypeScript code using [eslint](https://eslint.org/).
-You can run `npm run lint` command to run the linter or install the eslint plugin for your text editor for a tighter feedback loop.

 #### .adonisrc.json
-The `.adonisrc.json` file configures the workspace for AdonisJS projects.
+The `.adonisrc.json` file configures the workspace for your AdonisJS projects.
 The application runtime, the CLI commands and your project dependencies rely on this file to understand the requirements of your project.

 This file contains the bare minimum config required to run the application.
 However, you can execute the following command to see the possible configuration options and their default values.